PaulZC/Balloon_Cut-Down_Device/CONFIGURE.md

 ![V3_Set_Servo_1a](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/img/V3_Set_Servo_1a.JPG)

-When the CLOSED switch is pressed, the servo position is written into non-volatile memory.
+When the CLOSE switch is pressed, the servo position is written into non-volatile memory.
 The LED will give a long flash while the setting is storted.

 Next, open the Shark release and move the servo until the holes are slightly offset as shown.